eborrallo/sddColor/readme.md

 This is a thecnical prove
-## Quikliy start guide to  install and execute app!
+## Quick start guide to  install and execute app!

   - Open cmd / terminal  and go to the path when set the project
   - Copy this command and paste to termminal .